Azure/AirflowMeetHyderabadDemo2023/README.md

 ## Overview

 Contoso Corporation faces challenges in efficiently analyzing API failures recorded in Kusto logs, hindering prompt issue identification.
 This GitHub repository offers a robust solution for analyzing API failures recorded in Kusto using Astronomer on Azure.
 The workflow seamlessly configures an Astronomer resource from the Azure, establishes Single Sign-On (SSO) integration with an Astronomer organization in a designated workspace, and deploys a Directed Acyclic Graph (DAG) through the user-friendly Astronomer or Airflow UI.
-Solution implemented is described in the image follows
+Solution implemented is described in the image follows:
 <img width="1489" alt="Worksflow" src="https://github.com/Azure/AirflowMeetHyderabadDemo2023/assets/40313233/85717726-9890-4f60-b456-597a782cdbf8">

 ## Pre-requisite